da-the-dev/obsidian-notes/Statistics/Joint probability.md

-[[Probability density function]] might depend on more than 1 variable.
+[[Probability distribution]] might depend on more than 1 variable.
 In that case, this is a joint probability function.

 Example:
 $$